 Leroy Keith (Criminal)

-American Serial Killer Execution
+American Serial Killer Case

 CLASSIFICATION: Serial Homicide